The Diversity of Anti-Racist Thought

 The fact that essentialised language sets in motion a quest for authenticity makes it particularly combustible in a post-colonial environment in which indigeneity was, by colonial design, wrapped up with access to political and material rights.
 We are experiencing in South Africa, with the tension surrounding racial and ethnic identities in a context of extreme material deprivation, a common post-colonial dilemma.
 The difference, however, is that while we navigate this complex and difficult terrain, as we must, we have the ability to learn from past experiences and in particular, where the politics, and discourse, of indigeneity may take us.

-Meeting racism head-on requires understanding both the material, economic and discursive practices that continue to uphold it.
+Meeting racism head-on requires understanding the material, economic and discursive practices that continue to uphold it.
 This is not a call for a retreat to a naïve biological reductionism.
-We need to capture both the raw experience of being “racialised” and the injustice that involves, while also creating openings in the racial prison.
+We need to capture the raw experience of being “racialised” and the injustice that involves, while also creating openings in the racial prison.
 My position is that speaking in essentialist terms inhibits the latter.

 We need to think creatively and imaginatively about how to escape the horrors of racism and racial inequality but also race-thinking.
-I don’t have the all the answers about how to do so.
-But I stand by the view that we need to find a way.

 By Michael Nassen Smith